-Antique Mirror is a modern technique which simulates the faint cracks and blotches of a vintage mirror, creating a classic old world style reminscent of centuries past.
+Antique Mirror Glass is a modern technique which simulates the faint cracks and blotches of a vintage mirror, creating a classic old world style reminscent of centuries past.

 Most wall mounted applications are made with thinner glass, but thicker glass can also be used for countertops and other surfaces.
-Options include etching and sandblasting, cutouts for electrical outlets or other fixtures, and custom shapes for one-off applications.
+Options include etching and sandblasting, cutouts for electrical outlets or other fixtures, and custom shapes for one-off applications. reduces grout and joint lines and it can easily be squeegeed clean

 "The earliest manufactured mirrors were pieces of polished stone such as obsidian, a naturally occurring volcanic glass...
 Mirrors of polished copper were crafted in Mesopotamia from 4000 BC, and in ancient Egypt from around 3000 BC.
 Polished stone mirrors from Central and South America date from around 2000 BC onwards.
 In China, bronze mirrors were manufactured from around 2000 BC...